nicolezattarin/COVID19-Italy-phase2-enriched-dataset/results/RESULTS.md

 A first result can be gained observing the red and yellow zones before Christmas holiday.
 In fact at that time restriction became independent from local situations, in order to *prevent* a possible increasing of cases due to people's desire to share time with their relatives.

 **Conclusions**

+Our analysis has showed that, during the stay of a region in red zone, both IC hospitalizations and daily cases registered tend to decrease.

+The plots below shows the distribution of the variable that we have considered, the log return: if if is more than zero it means that the quantity considered has registered a growth.
+It is possible to notice that the distributions referring to red zone exhibit both a negative mean value and a negative peak.
+Comparing these distributions to the ones concerning yellow zones we clearly see that the in the latter case the distributions tend to be more symmetric around zero.
+Even if he mean is a little negative, it is not possible to neglect that during a yellow zones there are a lot of days that register an increase both in IC stay and in new cases registered.

 <img src="images/logreturn_IC.png"  width="500"/>  <img src="images/logreturn_new_cases.png"  width="500"/>